The Bankrate promise

 3. Ask for discounts

 Find out from your insurance provider what discounts it can offer you and how you can qualify for them.
-Discounts can run the gamut, from loyalty and multiple-policy discounts to discounts for home updates.
+Discounts can run the gamut, from loyalty and multiple-policy discounts to discounts for home updates, so asking what your specific carrier offers might reveal missing opportunities.

 If you are wondering how to lower homeowners insurance costs, discounts are a great place to start.
 Here is a quick list of common discounts: